ursatile/css4eng/02-01-boxes-and-borders.md

 Welcome to another historical quirk of CSS: *box sizing*.
 CSS uses two different sizing models --- `border-box` and `content-box`.

 * With `content-box` sizing, the element's *content* is drawn at the specified width and height, and then the padding and border are drawn *outside* the content.
-* With `border-box` sizing, the width and height are applied to the *outside of the border*,
+* With `border-box` sizing, the width and height are applied to the *outside of the border*, so if you say something's 50% wide, that element, including its padding and border, will be half the width of its container.

+In 25 years of web development, I have never, ever encountered a situation where `content-box` solved my problem; it's `border-box` every single time.
+Except... `content-box` is the default.

 ![box-sizing](./images/box-sizing.png)